slava-arapov/notes/docs/writing/static-website-vuepress-github-pages.md

       # domain name to set in CNAME file
       fqdn: notes.arapov.net
     ```
-1. GitHub action will build and push updated static site to `gh-pages` branch
+1. GitHub action will build and push updated static site to `gh-pages` branch at any commit
 1. Check your repository Settings -> Pages page and select `gh-pages` branch to deploy from

 ## Links